Professional Reviews

 VPNTunnel Privacy & Security

-I’d like to see VPNTunnel conduct an independent audit of its no-logs policy, which would clear up this confusion and provide greater transparency.
+However, I’d like to see VPNTunnel conduct an independent audit of its no-logs policy, which would instill more confidence in its trustworthiness and provide greater transparency.

 VPNTunnel Privacy & Security